 Ultimately, following the proper procedures when dismissing for poor performance should enable you to avoid any discrimination claims.
 Raising the performance issue with the employee in an appropriate manner will give them the opportunity to state if they feel disadvantaged due to a protected characteristic.

 The ACAS Code of Practice for discipline and grievance sets out guidelines that employers must follow when disciplining or dismissing for poor performance.
 The guidelines are not laws; however, employment tribunals are legally required to refer to the code of practice when deciding if an employer acted fairly in a dismissal case.
-Following the Acas guidelines should protect you from unfair or wrongful dismissal judgements, should an employee make a claim against you.
+Following the Acas guidelines should protect you from unfair or wrongful dismissal judgments, should an employee make a claim against you.

 Good communication, transparency and ample opportunity for improvement are the three most important factors when handling poor performance issues in the workplace.
 The employee must be given the chance to improve their performance before any formal disciplinary action is taken.
 When disciplinary action becomes necessary, the employer must provide clear and achievable targets at each stage of the disciplinary process, while making sure that the employee understands the consequences should they fail to meet those targets.